GlassGhost/BrunoIsIceFrog/README.md

 2015-5-13 [Bruno announced he is a Valve Employee](http://www.reddit.com/r/DotA2/comments/35uil7/where_are_bruno_and_2gd/cr8giio)

+2013-08-06 Idunno about you but, [He looks like he's calling the shots boyz.](http://i.imgur.com/0s60Bul.jpg)

 If you have more information please submit a GIT pull request @ https://github.com/GlassGhost/BrunoIsIceFrog/